-Where an employee is taking prescription or pharmacy drugs that contain a warning that the person should not drive a vehicle or operate machinery, then that employee must not drive a MASS vehicle or any vehicle or operate machinery unless contrary specific medical advice is obtained and confirmed in writing, from the employee's medical practitioner.
-If an employee is taking prescription or pharmacy drugs and feels their ability to safely drive a vehicle or operate machinery is affected, the employee must not drive a MASS vehicle, or any vehicle, or operate machinery and must notify their Team Leader immediately.
+Where an employee is taking prescription or pharmacy drugs that contain a warning that the person should not drive a vehicle or operate machinery, then that employee must not drive a MASS vehicle or operate machinery unless contrary specific medical advice is obtained and confirmed in writing by the employee's medical practitioner.
+If an employee is taking prescription or pharmacy drugs and feels their ability to safely drive a vehicle or operate machinery is affected, the employee must not drive a MASS vehicle, or operate machinery and must notify their Team Leader immediately.